Create a Scatter Diagram in Python using Matplotlib

 Steps to Create a Scatter Diagram in Python using Matplotlib

-If you haven’t already done so, install the matplotlib module using the following command (under Windows):
+If you haven’t already done so, install Matplotlib using the following command:

 pip install matplotlib